-“Completing the revisions for this paper became my sole target during the first few months of lockdown…and I’m thankful that I had a clear goal to work towards.
+“Completing the revisions for this paper became my sole target during the first few months of lockdown.
+And I’m thankful that I had a clear goal to work towards.

-Is it feasible to reconcile plantation expansion with biodiversity conservation?
-By mapping extinction threats, Wang et al. show that, despite finding no ‘‘win-win’’ areas to maximize profit and minimize threats, there were enough areas of compromise to meet 2027 rubber demand and significantly cut biodiversity loss compared with business as usual.
+By mapping extinction threats the paper shows that there are no no ‘‘win-win’’ areas to maximize profit and minimize threats.
+However, there were enough areas of compromise to meet 2027 rubber demand.
+And importantly, areas of compromise to significantly cut biodiversity loss compared with business as usual.

 You can read the paper in print in the October 5 issue of Current Biology.
 Or you can find it online here.